modulo-dm/modulo/Documentation/modulo-init.1.md

 ## OPTIONS

 * `--app`:
     Initializes modulo as an application.
 Any dependencies will be located in `.\modules` upon add/update.
+This option also adds an entry to SCM's ignore file to ignore the `modules` directory.

 * `--module`:
     Initializes modulo as an module.
 Any dependencies will be located in `..\` upon add/update.